 “Look.
 Just tell me you’ll come.
 Get that done.
 My first shift ends again at three.
 Come back.
 I promise I won’t take you skating again.”

-I reported back to my parents, confirming that we were going to Woodlawn.
+She was quickly heading into the kitchen with a sorry-boss look, and I headed to the hotel.
+When my folks were back, I reported to them, confirming that we were going to Woodlawn.
 Kaitlin gave me directions and said to allow for about an hour but not to worry if we’re a little late.
 It’s pretty informal.

 My parents and I then took the subway down to Ground Zero, a haunting scene, perhaps more than any I’ve ever seen.
-We headed over to nearby Trinity Church, a beautiful old church festooned with wreaths and bows and ribbons.
-We each has pizza slices from a downtown pizzeria and then hopped the subway back up to our hotel.
+We headed over to nearby Trinity Church, a beautiful old church festooned with wreaths and bows and ribbons at the top of Wall Street.
+We each has pizza slices and then hopped the subway back up to our hotel.

-I returned to Kaitlin’s pub at about 2:30.
-By now my face was recognized as I sat at the bar and returned the waves I got from the staff and was told that Kait would be out shortly.
-And she was.
+I was back at Kaitlin’s pub at about 2:30.
+By now, my face was recognized as I sat at the bar and was told that Kait would be out shortly.
+And shortly she was.
 I stood as she approached and she kissed me on the lips and, throwing a scarf around her neck, she said, “Let’s go.
 We have an hour and a half.”
-In a loud voice she called to the back, “We all know Englishmen don’t take a lot of time to finish.”
+In a loud voice she called to the back, “We all know Englishmen don’t take a lot of time to finish so I won’t be late.”
 And with a laugh we were on the street.

-She and I braved the crowds in Rockefeller Center and went to its Tree.
-It took my breath away, as it had that day that seemed a lifetime but was only forty-eight hours ago.
-We looked out over the small rink and then strolled out to Fifth Avenue.
+She and I braved the crowds around the Rockefeller Center Tree, which again took my breath away, as it had that day that seemed a lifetime but was only forty-eight hours ago.
+We crossed Fifth Avenue.
 It was chilly, but not cold, with a biting wind picking up at times in the gaps between buildings.
 The sidewalks were packed.
 Kait led me across to St. Patrick’s.

 It is a very non-gothic cathedral inside.
 The walls a white that brightened everything.